AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-introduction.md

 * [Elastic Database query](sql-database-elastic-query-overview.md) (preview): Enables you to run a Transact-SQL query that spans multiple databases.
 This enables connection to reporting tools such as Excel, PowerBI, Tableau, etc.
 * [Elastic transactions](sql-database-elastic-transactions-overview.md): This feature allows you to run transactions that span several databases in Azure SQL Database.
 Elastic database transactions are available for .NET applications using ADO .NET and integrate with the familiar programming experience using the [System.Transaction classes](https://msdn.microsoft.com/library/system.transactions.aspx).

-The graphic below shows an architecture that includes the **Elastic Database features** in relation to a collection of databases.
+The following graphic shows an architecture that includes the **Elastic Database features** in relation to a collection of databases.

 In this graphic, colors of the database represent schemas.
 Databases with the same color share the same schema.